Bail denied for American captured in France and accused of assaulting Pennsylvania student

 Cleary appeared relatively calm during the hearing and spoke only briefly to answer questions from the judge.
 The next hearing was scheduled for Jan.
 29.

-Former Gettysburg University student Shannon Keeler, who pursued the case for more than a decade, has said Cleary’s extradition gave her “renewed faith” in the justice system.
+Former Gettysburg College student Shannon Keeler, who pursued the case for more than a decade, said Thursday that Cleary’s extradition gave her “renewed faith” in the justice system.

 Cleary was the subject of an international search after authorities in Pennsylvania issued an arrest warrant in the case in 2021, weeks after an Associated Press story detailed the reluctance of local prosecutors to pursue campus sex crimes.